Death anniversary: Philippines

+For up to one year after a death, mourners often dress all in black or wear a black pin on normal clothing as a sign of their bereaved state.
+The first anniversary year of the death is called Babáng Luksâ, (Tagalog, "lowering of mourning") and commemorated with the final service.
+After the Babáng Luksâ, mourners may once again return to their normal dress, although some may opt to wear mourning attire for longer periods.
+The spouse of the deceased may remarry, and the family can once again hold birthday celebrations and attend parties.
+Miscellaneous non-valuable belongings of the deceased can also be symbolically burnt to represent mourners moving on with their lives.
+The Babáng Luksâ normally also has a meal and additional prayers (padasál) for the deceased.

-Although only the first anniversary of the death is specifically commemorated, Filipinos further commemorate the deaths of all of their ancestors at their grave sites on All Saints' Day (November 1) and All Souls' Day (November 2).
+Although only the first anniversary of the death is specifically commemorated, Filipinos further honour all of their ancestors at their graves on All Saints' Day (November 1) and All Souls' Day (November 2).

 Vietnam

 In Vietnam, a death anniversary is called giỗ (𠰍), ngày giỗ (𣈗𠰍, literally "giỗ day"), đám giỗ (酖𠰍, literally "giỗ ceremony"), or bữa giỗ (把𠰍, literally "giỗ meal").
 It is a festive occasion, at which members of an extended family gather together.
 Female family members traditionally spend the entire day cooking an elaborate banquet in honor of the deceased individual, which will then be enjoyed by all the family members.
 In addition, sticks of incense are burned in honor and commemoration of the deceased person.
 It is not unusual for a family to celebrate several giỗ per year, so the ceremony serves as a time for families to reunite, much like the Vietnamese new year, Tết.
 The rituals are the responsibility of whoever inherits the ancestral estates, typically the deceased's most senior patrilineal descendant.

 Although a giỗ is usually a private ceremony attended only by family members (and occasionally also close friends), some are commemorated by large segments of the population.
 The commemoration of the Hùng Kings - who were instrumental in founding the first Vietnamese kingdom in Vietnam's remote past, and of the Trưng Sisters are widely participated.
 In March 2007 Giỗ tổ Hùng Vương became a public holiday in Vietnam.
 As in all traditional commemorations, the Vietnamese calendar is used, except Vietnamese Catholics who commemorate the dead anniversary in Gregorian calendar.

 In Vietnamese culture, certain special, traditional dishes (particularly desserts) are only prepared for death anniversary banquets.
 In addition, favorite foods of the deceased person being honored are also prepared.
 Chicken, a particularly prized meat in Vietnam, is often cooked as well.
 In Central Vietnam, small stuffed glutinous rice flour balls wrapped in leaves called bánh ít are such a dish.
 Because the preparation of so many complex dishes is time-consuming, some families purchase or hire caterers to prepare certain dishes.
 It is also common that a soft-boiled egg be prepared and then given to the oldest grandson.